An Analysis of China’s Growing Influence in AI Regulation

 2023: A Landmark Year for AI Oversight in China

-China’s regulatory efforts gained significant momentum in 2023, as regulators introduced several landmark regulations and initiatives.
+China’s regulatory efforts gained significant momentum in 2023.
+Regulators introduced several landmark regulations and initiatives.
 In January, China enacted the Deep Synthesis Provisions, aimed at enhancing oversight of deep synthesis technologies.
 These provisions establish stringent rules governing the creation, labeling, and dissemination of deepfake content, setting a precedent for global AI regulation.
 Regulators introduced the Interim Measures for Generative AI Service Management in May.
 It prioritizes the safe development and application of generative AI while emphasizing adherence to core values, intellectual property rights, and user privacy.

 Expanded Oversight: Licensing, Security, and Data Restrictions